 In the variations of different types of cooking pots and pans and being health conscious, you might get confused about which one is best for cooking.
-In our another article, we have discussed Hard Anodized vs Stainless Steel, and here in this article, we are going to discuss hard-anodized vs ceramic cookware and all about these two cooking materials.
+In my previous article, I discussed Hard Anodized vs Stainless Steel, and here in this article, I am going to discuss hard-anodized vs ceramic cookware and all about these two cooking materials.

 Without further ado, let’s begin your readers to decide which one you will gonna buy.

-Here we are going to tell you everything about these two cookware, including their features, benefits, strengths, and weak points.
+In this article, I am going to tell you everything about this two cookware, including their features, benefits, strengths, and weak points.

 |Heat Tolerance||High (450 F)||Very High (850 F)|